These soft gluten free peanut butter cookies are a classic! They’re easy to make, freeze well, and are incredibly delicious!

 I’m ok with that though because I absolutely know this is a recipe that will sway you.
 You’re going to want to crank that oven on because these gluten free peanut butter blossoms are too good to resist.

 These cookies are pretty much the same as my gluten free peanut butter blossoms, just baked a little differently and without the Hershey’s Kisses.
 I rolled these gluten free peanut butter cookies in sugar because classic peanut butter cookies should be rolled in sugar and then flattened a bit with a fork to get that look everyone knows and loves.
-They’re also just sooo good with that little bit of crunch from the sugar ????
+They’re also just sooo good with that little bit of crunch from the sugar!

 If you like to freeze cookies, you’re in luck!
 These cookies freeze beautifully.
 I find that the best way to keep gluten free cookies fresh for longer than two days is to freeze them after they’re baked (as long as you’re not keeping them in the freezer for longer than a few months).